igl2/igl2.github.io/README.md

 Features include a visually appealing design, animations, and other projects I've worked on.

 ## How to use
-Simply click on the link provided
+Simply click on the link provided in the About section --->

 ## Technologies
 - HTML5 - Served as the skeleton of the application
-- CSS3 - Served as the styling (or the "painting" I should say) of the application
+- CSS3 - Served as the styling (or the "painting" I should say) for the application
 - JavaScript - Served as the main language for the application

 ## Collaborators